Faculty Profile

 Stephanie is an implementation scientist by training and, as a Staff Scientist on this team, primarily works on the Pharm PrEP studies.
 In addition to leading qualitative analyses, she supports proposal writing, study design, data collection tool development, data analysis, and results dissemination.
 Her background is in global health and cultural anthropology, with expertise in qualitative research.
 When she’s not at work, you can find her walking her dog at Marymoor Park or running around Lake Union.

-Kendall is a Project Coordinator on the team, supporting the Pharm PrEP studies and HIVST studies.
+Kendall is a Project Coordinator on the team, supporting the logistics, organization, and dissemination of the Pharm PrEP projects.
 She worked as a health outreach worker for migrant farmworkers before receiving her MPH from the University of North Carolina at Chapel Hill.
-Her research interests include health equity, implementation science, and community-based participatory research.
-Fun fact: Kendall first became interested in global work after performing in international folk-dance festivals abroad with her clogging team.
+When not working, Kendall enjoys hiking, doing puzzles, and spending time with her cat.